jop-devel/jop/java/target/src/bench/scd_micro/README.txt

    In my experiments, the estimate was 4*55, and some simple runtimechecks showed 79 voxels per line segment.
    This shows that a) considering vertices is neccessary, and b) the bound is not too bad.
+-- bench: The size of the temporary array in merge sort is annotated (this is unfortunate)

 == Additional changes for the WCET analysis
 -- The loops in merge sort were annotated using the fact, that the size of the collection is always 2.
+-- There are many, many unbounded loops left.